David-Patow/Drains1268TwinOakLn/README.md

 ![Q - Patow-Drain-B.jpg](Patow-Drain-Q.jpg)

-Photo R : Backing up Weber Ln towards Smith Rd, to see the ditch behind 1268 Twin Oak Ln.
+Photo R : Shuffling back up Weber Ln towards Smith Rd, to see the ditch behind 1268 Twin Oak Ln.
 This area is currently being cleared by the new homeowner of pre-existing, overgrown garden.
-It is not part of this problem, as no ditches flow *into* this garden area.
-However, our intent is to fully restore the ditch here, as that would improve the backyard lawn drainage.
+It is not part of this drain problem, as no ditches flow *into* this garden area.
+However, our intent is to fully restore the ditch here, to improve the backyard lawn drainage.

 ![R - Patow-Drain-B.jpg](Patow-Drain-R.jpg)

-Photo S : Location of the 8" conduit outflow under Weber Ln.
+Photo S : Location of the small conduit outflow under Weber Ln.

 ![S - Patow-Drain-B.jpg](Patow-Drain-S.jpg)

-Photo T : Close-up of the 8" outflow.
+Photo T : Close-up of the small outflow.

 ![T - Patow-Drain-B.jpg](Patow-Drain-T.jpg)